When is The Chase Celebrity Special on TV? Who’s in it?

 ‘Tis the season for the tenth collection of The Chase Celeb Particular to tackle a festive flip.

-Well-known personalities from everywhere in the celeb panorama shall be flexing their brains for the prospect to win a money prize for charity – all to the tune of host Bradley Walsh barely “holding it in” when an innuendo inevitably crops up in a query.
+Well-known personalities from all around the celeb panorama shall be flexing their brains for the possibility to win a money prize for charity – all to the tune of host Bradley Walsh barely “holding it in” when an innuendo inevitably crops up in a query.

-The Physician Who star has but to persuade his co-stars to take their possibilities with The Chaser, however the chase is as on as ever.
+The Physician Who star has but to persuade his co-stars to take their probabilities with The Chaser, however the chase is as on as ever.

 When is The Chase Celeb Particular on TV?

-Each episodes shall be accessible to stream shortly after they air on ITV Hub.
+Each episodes shall be out there to stream shortly after they air on ITV Hub.

 Saturday’s festive episode will welcome Rev Kate Bottley, Dr Ranj Singh, Made in Chelsea’s Georgia ‘Toff’ Toffolo and comic Ed Byrn.
-The quartet will pit their wits in opposition to the ruthless quiz grasp, pulling collectively their information to race down the sport board with sufficient funds left on the finish for his or her chosen charity.
+The quartet will pit their wits towards the ruthless quiz grasp, pulling collectively their information to race down the sport board with sufficient funds left on the finish for his or her chosen charity.

-On Christmas Day, will probably be X Issue presenter Kate Thornton, TOWIE star James Argent, comic Lucy Porter and presenter Nik Speakman’s flip.
-Snigger together with Bradley as they wrack their brains when you digest your Christmas lunch (or tuck into some seconds?).
+On Christmas Day, it will likely be X Issue presenter Kate Thornton, TOWIE star James Argent, comic Lucy Porter and presenter Nik Speakman’s flip.
+Snicker together with Bradley as they wrack their brains whilst you digest your Christmas lunch (or tuck into some seconds?).

 Add Comment